GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis-container-dimensions.md

 If you have a `spec` that makes use of this feature, there is no need to use `vega-vis-container-dimensions` component in this scenario.

-## Container Property
+## Element Property

-With the `container` property, the `vega-vis` can render the visualization in a different element from it's own.
+With the `element` property, the `vega-vis` can render the visualization in a different element from it's own.
 This helps with reducing the number of elements in the DOM and can help with debugging.

-Note that a `tagName` property is passed to `vega-vis`, along with the `container`.
+Note that a `tagName` property is passed to `vega-vis`, along with the `visContainer`.
 Since `vega-vis` will be rendering the visualization in a different element, setting the `tagName` to an empty string will prevent `vega-vis` from creating an element of its own.

 {{#docs-demo as |demo|}}
     {{#vega-vis-demo-basic as |spec|}}